blackberry/KaBoom/README.md

 * A Debian package for dpkg based Linux distributions

 ## Major Changes in 0.8.x
 This release contains the most significant updates to KaBoom we have introduced in a single version bump.
-The most significant change is the migration of all running configuration parameters and topic configurations to ZooKeeper.
-The remaining confiugration continues to be read in via a property file.
-The running configuration and topic configuraiton is stored at at zk://<root>/kaboom/config
+The most significant changes include the migration of all running configuration parameters and topic configurations to ZooKeeper and the introduction of worker sprints.
+The remaining confiugration continues to be read in via a property file and is now referred to as startup configuration.

 ## Worker Sprints